Home Majors Petroleum Engineering

-Petroleum Engineering Degree
+Petroleum Engineering

 Students study the exploration, extraction, and production of oil and natural gas, including reservoir engineering, drilling technology, and production optimization.
 Graduates typically pursue careers at oil and gas companies like ExxonMobil, Chevron, and Schlumberger, as well as in renewable energy transition roles.
 Petroleum engineering consistently ranks as one of the highest-paying bachelor's degrees, though the field is cyclical with energy prices.

-What Petroleum Engineering Graduates Do
+What Petroleum Engineering graduates do

 Your career will likely begin focused on the technical details of energy extraction.
 As a petroleum engineer, you’ll spend your days analyzing geological data, building computer models of underground reservoirs, and designing drilling and recovery plans.
 Success in this role often leads to a position as an engineering manager, where your focus shifts from hands-on execution to strategic leadership.
 You’ll direct large-scale projects, manage multi-million dollar budgets, and coordinate teams of engineers and scientists to meet production goals.